hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

 * `service` -
   (Required)
   Required.
-The name of the Cloud run service being addressed (see https://cloud.google.com/run/docs/reference/rest/v1/namespaces.services).
+The name of the Cloud Run service being addressed.
+See https://cloud.google.com/run/docs/reference/rest/v1/namespaces.services.
 Only services located in the same project of the trigger object can be addressed.

 The `transport` block supports: